madrobby/pragmatic.js/README.md

 * `function(){ }` for anonymous functions

 ### Statements & expressions:
+* Use short and concise expressions
+* Use duck-typing and rely on unit tests rather than testing for types of arguments
+* Prefer functional programming over `for` and `while` loops
 * No curly braces for single-line control flow statements such as `if` & friends
 * Don't write [semicolons that are optional][optional]
 * Put a single semicolon _before_ statements that start with `(` or `[`